 Proprietary school bonds are effective for one year and must be renewed annually unless they are claimed against or cancelled.
 The surety may cancel the bond if they give 90-days’ written notice to the Department of Higher Education.

-How to start a proprietary school in Michigan
+How to start a proprietary school in Missouri

 In order to start a proprietary school, an applicant must submit the following: